-To be sure you are choosing the healthiest cat food for indoor cats, consider trying food that is specifically created for indoor cats.
+To be sure you are choosing the healthiest cat food for indoor cats, consider trying food that is specifically created for indoor or low-activity cats.
 What does the best indoor cat food contain?

 Look for brands with labels that say “indoor cat” or feature quality protein, no grains and fillers, and some (non-grain) vegetable fiber that mimics the grass cats sometimes eat in the wild.

-Many vets recommend a wet food diet for indoor cats.
+Many vets recommend wet food diet for indoor cats.